JuanSu4rez/OverCooked_Unreal/README.md

 To do list:

-plates cannot be placed on stove
+plates cannot be placed on stove (Done, needs to be tested)

-Clean plates cannot be placed on sink
+Clean plates cannot be placed on sink (Done, needs to be tested)

-food cannot be placed on sink

 only "fryiables" (like putty) can be placed on frying pots